St. Joseph's Abbey (Massachusetts): History

-After the short term of Dom Pascal Skutecky, Dom Augustine Roberts became the fourth Abbot in June 1984 and served two six-year terms.
-The next Abbot, Damian Carr, was elected in June 1996.
+After the short term of Pascal Skutecky, Augustine Roberts became the fourth abbot in June 1984 and served two six-year terms.
+The fifth abbot, Damian Carr, was elected in June 1996.

-Dom Vincent Rogers was elected as the new abbot on 23 July 2020.
-Dom Vincent was born in Santa Monica, California.
+Vincent Rogers was elected as the sixth abbot on 23 July 2020.
+Rogers was born in Santa Monica, California.
 He is a graduate of the University of California where he majored in engineering, psychology and education.
 He entered the monastery in 1977; made his solemn profession in 1986 and was ordained a priest in 2010.